needle-tools/weaving/Readme.md

 ### Weavers

-When wanting to modify an assembly create a new class deriving from ``BaseModuleWeaver``.
+To modify an assembly create a new class deriving from ``BaseModuleWeaver``.
 Weavers are autodiscovered.
 Every weaver is called for every assembly that is requested to be modified.
 Use the ``ModuleDefinition`` field to get information about the current assembly and its types.

 #### Editor Patches for weaving